-Sometimes Beau and I find ourselves with an overabundance of fruit that is… near death.
+Sometimes Jeremy and I find ourselves with an overabundance of fruit that is… near death.
 And I am like, “SAVE ALL THE FRUIT!”

 The first thought that occurs is a no brainer.
 Fruit salad.
 Except my fruit salad might look a little different than the world’s fruit salad.

 Because it has Brandy and Grand Marnier in it.

 And red wine.
 (Note: these bottles were $5 each from Whole Foods.
 I like to choose an inexpensive red table wine for my fruit salad!)